Carnival Time in Tenerife

 This vibrant spectacular of costumes, colour and 'cachondeo' dates back from the 18th century.

 Step forward the Tenerife Carnival, a real highlight of the Tenerife events calendar.
-This vibrant spectacular of costumes, colour and ‘cachondeo’ dates back from the 18th century and entered the Guinness Book of Records in 1987 for attracting the biggest crowd of people (250,000) to an outdoor concert.
+This vibrant spectacular of costumes and colour dates back from the 18th century and entered the Guinness Book of Records in 1987 for attracting the biggest crowd of people (250,000) to an outdoor concert.
 No mean feet.
-It is today the second most popular carnival in the world (after Rio) and has even been twinned with the Brazilian hot-spot, cementing it’s position further, as one of the world’s stand out events.
+It is today the second most popular carnival in the world (after Rio) and has even been twinned with the Brazilian hot-spot, cementing its position further, as one of the world's stand out events.

-For around three weeks between the 27th of February to the 13th of March the island is swathed in merriment with colourful street parties, dancing, live music and of course the election of the Carnival Queen on the 2nd of March.
+For around three weeks the island is swathed in merriment with colourful street parties, dancing, live music and of course the election of the Carnival Queen.
 Amazing costumes reaching up high into the sky are adorned with sequins, feathers, plastic and paper and colourful fabrics.
 With most weighing up to 150 kilograms floats are needed to parade the creations through the streets.
-Voted for by important local figures and celebrities, the Carnival Queen is a prestigious accolade - and as she’ll be expected to represent the Canary Islands at tourist fairs throughout the year it involves more than simply looking good in an elaborate outfit (though I’m sure that can’t hurt…)
+Voted for by important local figures and celebrities, the Carnival Queen is a prestigious accolade - and as she'll be expected to represent the Canary Islands at tourist fairs throughout the year it involves more than simply looking good in an elaborate outfit (though I'm sure that can't hurt)

-Tenerife’s capital Santa Cruz is where the largest gatherings are found.
-Days are filled with Murgas, comparsas and rondallas amusing the crowds with musical groups putting on performances, costumed artists acting out pantomime style shows and of course, those elaborate parades – with the opening street parade being held on March the 4th.
+Tenerife's capital Santa Cruz is where the largest gatherings are found.
+Days are filled with Murgas, comparsas and rondallas amusing the crowds with musical groups putting on performances, costumed artists acting out pantomime style shows and of course, those elaborate parades.
 Come evening and the party starts with the street carnival lighting up the capital where music and dancing engulfs the crowd of revellers dressed as anything from nuns, Marilyn Monroe or pirates to Disney characters, cows or exotic dancers.
 Thousands come from all round the world to join the fun donning disguises and strutting their stuff to the Latin and Caribbean rhythms.